MuhammadHarisSiddiqui620/Fitness-Tracker/README.md

 - [x] display select workout
 - [x] workout completed button -> display calorie and time results.
 W/ a positive message.
 Close screen back to home page.

-**Optional Nice-to-have Stories**

-* Include a social aspect where the user could post the activities they have completed
-* Workout "how to" videos
-* Hiking trails (Social workout mode :)
-* In Profile: Followers(count) and Follows(count)
-* in Home Screen: display workouts from with in friends network

 ### 2. Screen Archetypes

 * Login / Register
     * After Login and Registration, User is then moved to the home screen
 * Stream
     * Home screen will be a dashboard interface, that will display certain data such as past workouts and calories burnt
-    * A feature where the user could access workout videos.
     * Social media aspect will display the workout of friends
 * Creation
     * The user will be inputing data based on the workout they're completing/tracking.
 The input will then be saved so that the user could view their progress.